vinceskahan/weatherflow-udp-listener/systemd/README.md

 ### INSTALLATION

-Before starting the service, edit `/etc/default/weatherflow-udp-listener` to set your desired commandline options.
+IMPORTANT: before starting the service, edit `/etc/default/weatherflow-udp-listener` to set your desired commandline options.

 As distributed, the service will run as the non-privileged user=pi group=pi.
 Edit the .service file if you want to use a different user/group.